Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Using Multiple Classifiers at Once

 Specifically, \citet{2024MNRAS.533.2073M} presents the binary classification of DES 5-year data release SNe without any redshift information provided as a prior.
-When the light curves of transients being fit without redshifts are trimmed to only include photometry up to peak brightness, \snnova \ produces an accuracy, a Ia efficiency and a Ia purity of 90.46 \%, 92.49 \% and 91.93 \%, respectively.
-By comparison, if operated as a binary classifier, our classification plan from Section \ref{an example} produces an accuracy, a Ia efficiency and a Ia purity of 80.70 \%, 51.76 \% and 97.03 \%.
-Additionally, we can consider only the high-confidence SN Ia sample produced by the combined \ngsf{}-\dash{} classifier to improve the SN Ia purity to 99.86 \% at the cost of reducing efficiency to just 42 \%.
+When the light curves of transients being fit without redshifts are trimmed to only include photometry up to peak brightness, \snnova \ produces a binary accuracy, a Ia completeness and a Ia purity of 90.46 \%, 92.49 \% and 91.93 \%, respectively.
+By comparison, if operated as a binary classifier without redshift, our classification plan from Section \ref{an example} produces a binary accuracy, a Ia completeness and a Ia purity of 85.6$\pm$0.4 \%, 44.5$\pm$0.6\% and 94.4$\pm$0.3\%.
+Additionally, we can consider only the high-confidence SN Ia sample produced by the combined \ngsf{}-\dash{} classifier to improve the SN Ia purity to 99.5$\pm$0.1 \% at the cost of reducing completeness to just 36.4$\pm$0.6\%.